 so we want to get into a consistent

 habit.
 It could be as little as $50 a

 exposed to the importance of beginning

 to put money away and ideally we want to

 start that at the youngest age possible.

-About Richard Wesselt, Principal and Founder of Wesselt Capital Group
+About Richard Wesselt, Founder of Wesselt Capital Group

-With over 23 years of dedication to the financial services industry, Richard Wesselt brings a wealth of knowledge and experience in helping clients plan for a secure future with financial and investment planning.
-As principal of the Wesselt Capital Group, Rich uses a relationship driven, individual-based approach to macro economic planning.
-Rich has a bachelor’s degree in Economics from the Wharton School and is a member of Top of the Table.
-He holds his FINRA Series 6 Registration.
-Follow him on Twitter @RichWesselt.
+With over 31 years of dedication to the insurance industry, Richard Wesselt brings a wealth of knowledge and experience in helping clients plan for a future utilizing safe and secure strategies.
+As owner of the Wesselt Capital Group, Rich uses a relationship driven, individual-based approach to macro economic planning.
+Rich has a bachelor’s degree in Economics from the Wharton School.